Discover more from TeenDramaWhore

 Beverly Hills, 90210

 “Beverly Hills, 90210” originally ran on FOX from October 4, 1990, to May 17, 2000.
 While still in its original run, repeats aired on FX and WGN.
 Later, syndication rights were sold to SOAPnet.
-For the last number of years, the show has run on Pop TV, though inconsistently and with music replaced and scenes shortened or missing.
+For a number of years, the show ran on Pop TV, as well, though inconsistently and with music replaced and scenes shortened or missing.

-Available for purchase are DVD sets of the individual seasons (although they have their flaws, as I examined on TeenDramaWhore.com) as well as a complete series set.
+Available for purchase are DVD sets of the individual seasons (although they have their flaws, as I examined on the original TeenDramaWhore) as well as a complete series set and an additional set that includes “BH90210.”

 Dawson’s Creek